What Are the Common Vetting Mistakes Applicants Make?

 For employers, clearly list the documents required in the initial onboarding email.
 The more straightforward your instructions, the faster the process.

 Having your documentation in order helps speed up the background check timeline, especially for roles that require quick onboarding.
+Having all documents required for background check ready ensures no delay.
+This includes proof of identity, address, and past employment, which are all essential for smooth verification.

 Be Honest and Accurate with Your Information